 Anna eventually bore eleven children; only the names and dates of six are known for sure with a seventh guessed at.

 Like the rest of the Riedesel entourage, they lived several years in Crawford County, presumably saving up money to buy land and equipment someday.
-The Homrighausens made the move to Wheatland about 1858.
+The Homrighausens made the move to Wheatland by 1857.
 Franz became a substantial landowner south of Wheatland and was a respected figure in the German community and church (there being little difference).

 Franz was to die at the advanced age of 92 on February 27, 1907.
 Anna followed on June 12, 1909.
 Both presumably died at their farm home near Big Rock and they are buried in St. Paul’s Cemetery in Wheatland.
 She was a diminutive woman as this family portrait shows.